Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Introduction

 \section{Introduction}

-Compared with the continuous and differential-difference case, the discrete Gel'fand-Dikii (GD) type equations play more important roles in the research of discrete integrable systems.
+Compared with the continuous and differential-difference case, the discrete Gel'fand-Dikii (GD) type equations play important roles in the research of discrete integrable systems.
 This is because it is too hard to derive them as reductions from the lattice Kadomtsev-Petviashvili (KP) equations.
 This makes the difficulty in particular in understanding the high order lattice GD-type equations (e.g. the lattice Boussinesq (BSQ)-type) from the lattice KP equations.
-The discretization (in both space and time) of the GD hierarchy was firstly proposed in \cite{NPCQ} from the perspectives of direct linearization approach, where the resulting lattice hierarchy takes the (regular) quadrilateral lattice potential KdV (lpKdV) equation and the $3\times 3$ stencil lattice potential BSQ (lpBSQ) equation as two simplest members in the second order and third order, respectively.
+The discretization (in both space and time) of the GD hierarchy was proposed for the first time in \cite{NPCQ} from the perspectives of direct linearization approach, where the resulting lattice hierarchy takes the (regular) quadrilateral lattice potential KdV (lpKdV) equation and the $3\times 3$ stencil lattice potential BSQ (lpBSQ) equation as two simplest members in the second order and third order, respectively.
 They have Miura-related counterparts, namely, the lattice potential modified KdV (lpmKdV) equation \cite{NC-lKdV} and lattice potential modified BSQ (lpmBSQ) equation \cite{NPCQ}.
 In addition, there are also lattice Schwarzian KdV (lSKdV) equation \cite{NC-lKdV} and lattice Schwarzian BSQ (lSBSQ) equation \cite{Nij-Schwarzian-1997}.
-For these KdV type and BSQ type lattice equations, it has been presented many interesting results in the last couple of decades.
-The lattices KdV type equations are included in the Adler-Bobenko-Suris (ABS) list \cite{ABS-2003} which are consistent-around-cube (CAC).
+The lattice KdV type equations can be formulated from the lpKdV equation together with its eigenfunction equations \cite{WZZZ-JPA-2024,SZZ-MPAG-2025,SZZ-PA-2026}, and they are all included in the Adler-Bobenko-Suris (ABS) list \cite{ABS-2003} which are consistent-around-cube (CAC).
 The lattice BSQ type equations are also CAC in three-component form \cite{Hie,Tongas,Walker,ZZN-SAPM}.
 For the latter equations one can refer to the review paper \cite{HZ-BSQ-book} and references therein.
-In addition, Lagrangian multiform structure for the generic member of lattice GD hierarchy was investigated in \cite{LN-JPA}.
-This structure was considered as a Lagrangian 2-form when embedded in a higher dimensional lattice, obeying a closure relation.
-In \cite{ALN-tmph}, Atkinson et al. introduced an integrable multicomponent lattice modified GD hierarchy and studied its Lagrangian formulation.
-In addition, continuum limits for the Lagrangians of the ABS equations and lattice BSQ type equations were also discussed in \cite{Ver}.
 Recently, in \cite{Tela}, Tela et al. utilized the direct linearization approach to present some lattice fourth-order GD (GD-4) type equations in quadrilateral form, which are related to a quartic discrete dispersion relation (see Eq.\eqref{e-curve-4}).
 These lattice equations can be viewed as higher-order members in the lattice GD hierarchy, while represent the regular, modified and Schwarzian type equations, but appear as much more complicated forms of five-component difference equations.
 Compared with the lattice BSQ case (see \cite{Hie,HZ-BSQ-book,ZZN-SAPM}) that are all multidimensionally consistent, the lattice GD-4 type equations have something special \cite{Tela}.
 More concretely, the number of equations in a quadrilateral lattice GD-4 system has to be bigger than the number of dependent variables, so that the evolution and the multidimensional consistency property of the system are guaranteed simultaneously.
 These lattice GD-4 type equations are expected to play more roles in understanding discrete integrable systems.
 More recently, in \cite{Kamp-quadrilinear}, periodic reductions and Laurent property for a lattice GD-4 equation were investigated, where a Somos-like integer sequence for the associated quadrilinear equations was established.